Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

 \subsection{What is the goal of the evaluation?}

-As we described in the introduction, there are several reasons for conducting a disaggregated evaluation.
-When designing a disaggregated evaluation, the first choice is therefore its goal: Is the evaluation intended to demonstrate the existence or absence of suspected performance disparities?
+When designing a disaggregated evaluation, the first choice that must be made is the goal of the evaluation.
+There are three considerations that underlie this choice.
+First, is the evaluation intended to demonstrate the existence or absence of performance disparities?
 Or is it intended to uncover potential causes of performance disparities?
-For example, the ACLU focused on demonstrating the existence of performance disparities exhibited by Amazon's Rekognition~\cite{snow18amazon}, while Koennecke et al. attempted to understand \emph{why} five speech-recognition systems had higher word error rates for Black people than for white people~\cite{SpeechDisparities}.
-Is the evaluation retrospective---i.e., focused on the specific performance disparities that affected the people who previously interacted with the system?
-Or is it forward looking---i.e., focused on potential performance disparities that may affect people who will interact with the system in the future?
-Obermeyer et al.~\cite{OPVM19} investigated the actual risk scores assigned to real patients by a high-risk care management enrollment system, while NIST's disaggregated evaluation of commercially available face-recognition systems focused on potential performance disparities~\cite{nist2019}.
-The answers to these questions~will influence many of the subsequent design choices.\looseness=-1
+For example, the ACLU focused on demonstrating the existence of performance disparities exhibited by Amazon's Rekognition~\cite{snow18amazon}, while \citet{SpeechDisparities} attempted to understand \emph{why} speech-recognition systems had much higher word error rates for Black people than for white people.

+Second, will the evaluation focus on actual performance disparities experienced by a specific set of people who encountered the system in the past?
+Or will it focus on potential performance disparities that may have generally affected people who encountered the system in the past or that may generally affect people who will encounter the system in the future?
+For example, \citet{MachineBias} investigated the actual risk scores assigned to specific defendants by Northpointe's COMPAS recidivism-prediction system, while NIST's disaggregated evaluation of commercially available face-recognition systems focused on potential performance disparities~\cite{nist2019}.
+Designing evaluations that are focused on a specific set of people is usually easier than designing evaluations that are intended to be general.\looseness=-1